17 Interesting Facts About Taj Mahal: The Epitome of Eternal Love

 Taj Mahal stands as a depiction of love which Shah Jahan had for his wife and was built in her memory after her untimely death.

-Here are 17 Facts About Taj Mahal that you must know:
+Here are 17 enthralling facts About Taj Mahal-

-5. Ninety - nine names of Allah can be seen calligraphic inscriptions on the tomb of Mumtaz Mahal.
+Ninety - nine names of Allah can be seen as calligraphic inscriptions on the tomb of Mumtaz Mahal.

 The foundation of the Red Fort was laid by Ustad Ahmed Lahauri who was the head architect for the Taj project too.
 It becomes quite absurd that an amputated architect would be entrusted upon by Shah Jahan who believed in perfect craftsmanship.

-Emphasis has been laid to stylize the interiors (especially walls) of the Taj Mahal; calligraphic inscriptions from the holy book, ?Quran? can be seen.
+Emphasis has been laid to stylize the interiors (especially walls) of the Taj Mahal; calligraphic inscriptions from the holy book, 'Quran' can be seen.
 Verses from it can also be located on the tombs of Mumtaz and Shah Jahan.